 A peasant’s existence was based on growing and processing hemp, linen and other natural, organic fibers.
+Women were trained into traditional fiber arts since childhood.
 Hemp fiber was often used to make towels, peasant blouses for men and women, tight summer pants for men, ropes and different items they needed to wear or use on a daily basis.

 The seeds are planted in early spring.
 Early planting produces tall crops.
 Best time for harvesting stalks from the male plant is in the summer, before it is quite ripe or changes color.
 For obtaining high quality, soft fibers, it is pulled when it’s somewhat green, before it reaches maturity.

 Harvesting was a duty of the peasant women.
 The hemp was tied into sheaves.
 They were left to dry on the field, in the yards or leaning against the fences.
 Then the dried leaves were shaken off.

 Processing hemp involves separating the fiber (the bast), which is the outer portion of the stem, from the wooden core (hurd).

 Retting is the process of allowing microbes to dissolve or rot away the cellular tissues and pectins surrounding the bast-fiber bundles.
 It facilitates separation of the fiber from the stem.

 The stalks were immersed in the creek for a week.
 They used to hit the sheaves against the water to wash off the impurities.

 Water retting was a labor intensive process, which required constant monitoring.
 During storms, they were running to the creek to save their hemp before being taken by flood waters.